Join the discussion: #indieweb chat

 Assuming you've connected correctly, you should now find youself in the #indieweb channel!

 More detailed, but general, advice can be read here.
+Irc help currently has many missing pages; the link is to a copy in the Internet Archive.

 Creating a registered nickname